A visual introduction to information theory: Channel coding

 In information transmission problems, there will usually be a source of random events $\mathrm{S}$.
 We will refer to the outcomes of $\mathrm{S}$ as \textbf{messages}.
 We don't have any control over the messages or the channel, but we do have the ability to design a function called an \textbf{encoder}, which will map certain messages to certain channel inputs.

-In this section we discuss the problem of \textbf{channel coding}, which addresses the question of how we should design encoders to maximize information transmission, and minimize the probability that we incorrectly infer the source message.
+The central problem of \textbf{channel coding} is: how should we design encoders to maximize information transmission and minimize the probability of incorrectly inferring the source message?
+The noisy channel coding theorem answers this by proving that reliable transmission is possible at any rate below channel capacity, and impossible above it.
+Achieving this limit requires encoding multiple messages together and carefully designing decoders to recover the original message from noisy outputs.